raindropio/help/docs/billing/premium-features.md

 #### Here is what you’ll be able to do:
 - 🔍 [Search through the entire content](../using/search/index.md#full-text-search) of every bookmark, PDF and EPUB you’ve saved, making it extremely easy to find what you’re looking for.
 It's like having your personal Google.
 - 💾 Create forever copies of your saved items with [Permanent Library](../using/backups/index.md#permanent-library) so you can always return to them.
-- 🗄️ Group related collections within the same context by [nesting them in each other](../using/collections/index.md#nested-collections).
 - 💬 [Annotate](../using/highlights/index.md#edit) your highlights
 - 🛁 Keep your bookmarks clean: find [broken](../using/search/index.md#broken-links) and [duplicate](../using/search/index.md#duplicates) links.
 - 🗃️ [Upload 10 Gb files](../using/files/index.md) each month.